GeekLord/Picslot/README.md

-# Picslot - AI-Powered Photo Editor
+# Picslot - Professional Photo Magic with Simple Words.

 Picslot is a powerful, web-based AI photo editor that simplifies professional image editing.
 Retouch photos, apply creative filters, and make complex adjustments using simple text prompts, powered by the Google Gemini API.